 Save

 One of the reasons why toasting and baking the ingredients in this recipe is so important is the Maillard reaction.
 This is when the sugars and proteins in food react with heat.
 This is one of the causes of the browning of food and also enhances and develops additional flavors.
-This is the reason we sear food before we eat, braise, or cook it low and slow.
-By baking the feta this adds additional complexity to flavors of the cheese and additional savory notes.
-The same happens when you toast the pine nuts.Â
+This is the reason we sear food before we roast, braise, or cook it low and slow.

 -